-The number of detected PFASs differed between the sampling sites, with the lowest number at the Yangtze River site (n=7; 14%), whereas for other raw waters, the number of detected PFASs ranged from 9 to 10 (18%-18%), indicating upstream point sources of PFASs.
-The average concentration of ∑PFASs in the Tai Hu raw water (168 ± 22 ng L-1) was significantly higher (one-sided Student’s t-test) than the level in the Yangtze River water (20 ng L-1), and the water from the wetland river network (56 ng L-1) (p=0.0001).
+The number of detected PFASs differed between the sampling sites, with the lowest number at the Yangtze River site (n=7; 14% of total number of detected compounds), whereas for other raw waters, the number of detected PFASs ranged from 9 to 10 (18%-18%), indicating upstream point sources of PFASs.
+The average concentration of ∑PFASs in the Tai Hu raw water (168 ± 22 ng L-1) was significantly higher (two-sided Student’s t-test) than in the Yangtze River water (20 ng L-1), and the water from the wetland river network (56 ng L-1) (p=0.0003).
 Perfluorohexane sulfonic acid (PFHxS) was dominant in the Tai Hu water (60% of the ∑PFASs), whereas perfluorooctanoic acid (PFOA) was dominant in the water from wetland river network (63%).
 On the other hand, PFHxS, PFOA and perfluorobutanoic acid (PFBA) were equally dominant in the Yangtze River water (22%, 23 % and 27%, respectively).
-The PFAS concentrations were generally comparable to other river water concentrations in China [24] or in the river Rhine watershed in Europe [25], but lower than other parts of the world such as Sweden [26], or India [27].
+The PFAS concentrations were generally comparable to other river water concentrations in China [24] or in the River Rhine watershed in Europe [25], but lower than other parts of the world such as Sweden [26], or India [27].

 Organophosphorus flame retardants was the major group of compounds in the Yangtze and Wu Tai water, with cumulative concentrations of 290 ng L-1 and 405 ng L-1 (28% and 26%), respectively.
-These levels are similar to that at Su Tai (266 ± 48 ng L-1, but there the fraction of flame retardants was lower (16%).
+These levels are similar to Su Tai levels (266 ± 48 ng L-1, but there the fraction of flame retardants was lower (16%).
 Previous research has also reported frequent detection of organophosphorus flame retardants, e.g., in Yangtze River water [9] and river water in Sweden [28].
 Since the use of brominated flame retardants is decreasing because of environmental and human health risks, organophosphorus flame retardants has become widely produced and used since the 1970s [10].
 Phosphorus flame retardants have been detected in abiotic compartments as well as in living organisms including humans [29, 30], indicating potential risk for environmental and human hazards.

-The concentrations of the compound category ‘Others’, such as industrial chemicals (Table A4 in the Supporting Information), were in the range 250-400 ng L-1.
-The most dominating compound was butyl dihydrogen phosphate, a surface-active agent e.g., used as additive in lubricants and paints, with an overall (all sites) average concentration of 140 ± 48 ng L-1.
+The concentrations of the compound category ‘Others’, such as industrial chemicals (Table A4 in Supporting Information), were in the range 250-400 ng L-1.
+The most dominating compound was butyl dihydrogen phosphate, a surface-active agent used as e.g., additive in lubricants and paints, with an overall (all sites) average concentration of 140 ± 48 ng L-1.

-An overall observation was that there was a composition change from north to to south, i.e. going from Yangtze (N4), to Wu Tai (N3) to Su Tai (N1+N2) to RN (N5), with an increasing proportion of pesticides and an decreasing proportion of flame retardants in the samples.
+An overall observation was that there was a composition profile change from north to south, i.e. going from Yangtze (N4), towards Wu Tai (N3), Su Tai (N1+N2) and river network (N5), with an increasing proportion of pesticides and a decreasing proportion of flame retardants in the samples.
 This tendency shows that local emission sources and land use play a large role for the overall pollution.
 It also suggests that the Yangtze River in the north and the river network in the south may influence different parts of Lake Tai Hu.

 Drinking water quality